12 Apr 2023

 Chaga is “planted” on a tree using wooden dowels carrying chaga mycelium.
 The dowels are made by propagating a mushroom in the top mushroom laboratory of our partner Mycelia in Belgium.
 The Mycelia laboratory was founded in 1985 by mycologist Magda Verfaillie, and its main activities are the production of mycelia, research and development.
 In the laboratory, chaga is grown and propagated on wooden dowels, ready for planting.

-How profitable is growing chaga?
+How profitable is Chaga cultivation?